 Eastman is committed to ensuring the highest sustainability and safety standards possible throughout our global operations and supply chain, including transportation safety and logistics optimization across all sites.

 We continually strive to improve our workplace safety, with an ultimate goal of zero injuries and incidents.

-Our commitment to protecting the environment and our communities starts with operational safety.
-Eastman has extensive documented processes and procedures to prevent potential incidents from occurring and if they do occur, to reduce their impact.
+Our commitment to protectthe environment and our communities starts with operational safety.
+Eastman has extensive, documented processes and procedures to prevent potential incidents from occurring and, if they do occur, to reduce their impact.
+Read more

 Eastman has an unparalleled commitment to ensure safety both on and off our plant facilities.
 Through careful planning and diligent practice, our trained emergency responders employ specialized knowledge and equipment to help prevent incidents.

-Eastman’s Global Environmental Affairs team leads the charge for Eastman’s environmental focus.
-The men and women of Eastman take environmental stewardship to heart.
+Eastman’s global environmental affairs team leads the charge for Eastman’s environmental focus.
+Our team members take environmental stewardship to heart.

-We regularly seek input and openly communicate with citizens and community leaders.
-In 1990, we developed Community Advisory Panels (CAPs) as part of our Responsible Care® initiative.
+We regularly seek input from and openly communicate with citizens and community leaders.
+In 1990, we developed community advisory panels (CAPs) as part of our Responsible Care initiative.
+Read more

-For nearly three decades, Eastman has organized Community Advisory Panels in its plant locations.
+For nearly three decades, Eastman has organized CAPs in its plant locations.
 These are committees made up of local citizens and leaders who meet several times annually with Eastman representatives.
-Our Community Advisory Panel (CAP) members help us ensure we’re keeping the community’s best interests in mind.
-Currently, we have 12 panels in place globally, representing about 22 percent of Eastman’s total manufacturing locations.
+Our CAP members help us ensure we’re keeping the community’s best interests in mind.
+Currently, we have 12 panels in place globally, representing about 22% of Eastman’s total manufacturing locations.

 A key part of HSES management systems is certification by an independent, accredited auditor.
-As part of our Corporate RCMS certificate, our Corporate Headquarters is annually audited by an accredited, 3rd party auditors.
+As part of our corporate RCMS certificate, our corporate headquarters is annually audited by accredited, third-party auditors.